4lon/autoHive/README.md

 # autoHive
- A python script to automatically make 3D models compatible with the Hive Evo storage system
+A python script to automatically make 3D models fitting a triangular grid, allowing for a vast variety of shapes

+Note: This is still a work in progress and is not yet a fully functioning app.
+A demo UI and 3D model creation is working at the moment with future improvements to come.

 ## Steps
-### 0. Purchase
-This project is built of Daniel O'Connell's Hive Evo design, this script will not work without the relevant cad files received when you purchase his design: https://cults3d.com/en/3d-model/home/the-hive-evo

-### 1. Installation
+### 0. Installation
 You must use Python 3.6 and have FreeCAD installed for this project to work

-## Credits
+[comment]: <> (## Credits)